manuelrovitti/manuelrovitti/README.md

-- 👋 Hi, I’m @manuelrovitti
+# 👋 Hi, I’m Manuel Rovitti
 - 👀 I’m interested in computer science and art in all its forms ;
 - 🌱 I’m currently talking the Computer Science course at the University of Perugia, but as a " real " programmer I'm self-taught;
 - 💞️ I'm currently working on some small project for my University, but I would be very happy to collaborate with someone so as to learn more and more;